Treating Anorexia, Bulimia and Other Eating Disorders

 “Weight and self worth are NOT related!”

-We’ll teach you Basic Skills which will facilitate you in going back in time to the moment you began this unhealthy thinking and assist you in re-framing it in an accurate light.
+We’ll teach you counseling strategies which will facilitate you in going back in time to the moment you began this unhealthy thinking and assist you in re-framing it in an accurate light.
 This allows you to transition forward in a new way of thinking, unlocking the old self-defeating ways.

 Is it okay to want to be thin, to want to be fit?
 Of course!
 But as you know, there’s a healthy way to achieve this goal.
 Does it need to be a lifelong battle?
 No. Through healing this core misinterpretation that your self worth and weight are connected, you will create a healthy relationship with food, free from the baggage of past wounds.
 No willpower required.